 It’s estimated that 1% of the population is asexual.
 ‘Asexuality’ is defined as the absence of sexual attraction to other people.
 How can a Somatic sex therapist help?

 Firstly, by recognising that asexuality is a specific, legitimate orientation.
 It doesn’t mean that the asexual person is traumatised, or confused, or incomplete.
-Each of us is entitled to define our own identity.
+Each of us is entitled to define our own sexual identity.

 Within that acceptance, which is counter to so many of the lazy assumptions of society, exploration can take place, free from the expectations of other people, and all the performative expectations of society.